jurismarches/luqum/docs/source/quick_start.rst

    ...                     'zero_terms_query': 'all'}}}]}},
    ...             'path': 'author'}}]}})

-You can use this json directly with `elasticsearch`_, but also use it to build query with `elasticsearch_dsl`_.
+You can use this JSON directly with `elasticsearch python bindings`_, but also use it to build query with `elasticsearch_dsl`_.

 .. note: the list of terms fields could, of course,